Athlete Ownership - How?

 I give a form to each athlete at the start of each season.
 Athletes who compete in summer or winter only also have to complete it, as I want them to think about what they do and want to achieve in the off-season.

-The athlete needs to think about the season ahead, to know what is coming up and to consider what the main focus will be.
-Start with competition goals – what are the important competitions and the expectations for them.
+The athlete needs to think about the season ahead, to know what is coming up, and to consider what the main focus will be.
+Start with competition goals – what are the crucial competitions and the expectations for them.
 Then look at the training goals, which makes the athlete consider strengths and weaknesses, what needs to be worked on, what performance targets should be aimed at?
 The competition goals and performance/training goals are by necessity closely linked or should be.

-Someone who has top 3 national champs in the steeplechase as a competition goal should, for instance, give thought to whether hurdle technique needs to be emphasised as a training goal, or should more time be spent on improving stamina.
+Someone who has the top 3 national champs in the steeplechase as a competition goal should, for instance, give thought to whether hurdle technique needs to be emphasised as a training goal, or should more time be spent on improving stamina.
 Or, a girl who puts top 3 national secondary schools 1500m as a competition goal and breaking 5 minutes as a performance goal must reconsider her performance or competition goal as 5 minutes will not get her into the top 3.
 The goal setting exercise forces coach and athlete to do some thinking

 And you need to look longer term, as what you do now has a bearing on what happens next year, and the year after and the year after that.
 So if the World Youth or Junior Champs in two years is an objective, what is done now and next year will be important, as are the goals set for this season and next.